-Levi's[®] launched with a powerful advertising campaign featuring the cooperative's refugee tailors at its heart - including an original short film, photography, and a microsite - selling the capsule online and in 28 Levi's® stores across Europe.
-The Levi's® x Porto Alegre collection received a strong positive response from customers, with a "sell through" rate (the percentage of inventory sold) that was better than any comparable product category.
+Levi's® launched with a powerful advertising campaign featuring the cooperative's refugee tailors at its heart - including an original short film, photography, and a microsite - selling the capsule online and in 28 Levi's® stores across

+Europe.
+The Levi's® x Porto Alegre collection received a strong positive response from customers, with "sell through" (the percentage of inventory sold) was better than any comparable product category.
 All net proceeds were donated to the Cooperative.